mrchess/jquery-rvalidate/readme.md

 ---
 First example is the minimal usage if applicable.
 Second example is with customizations.
 Default error messages are used unless a custom one is supplied.
 If you want to edit the default messages, it is at the top of the `jquery-rvalidate.js` file.

 You probably notice some validations are implicitly testing for presence (like e-mail, length, etc.) so using presence on those is optional.
-Only use it if you want a custom presence message and an additional error, as presence is the first validation that gets checked.
+The benefit of still using presence is that it will include an additional "presence" error, and the presence error is always first in the returned error array.

 **presence**